<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=564901527947923&amp;ev=PageView&amp;noscript=1">

 Christmas is a celebration of the birth of Jesus, the central figure of Christianity.
 Christmas is celebrated on December 25th by Christians who use the Gregorian calendar.
 Christians using the Julian calendar celebrate Christmas on December 25th on the Julian calendar, which translates into January 7th on the Gregorian calendar.

-The Lunar New Year is a traditional Chinese holiday marking the end of winter that falls between January or February (in 2020, it falls on January 25th (January 24 in the west).
-China’s public holiday will be January 24-30.
+The Lunar New Year is a traditional Chinese holiday marking the end of winter that falls between January or February.
 The Lunar New Year is an East and South East Asian celebration.
-In China it is known as the “Spring Festival” and marks the end of the winter season.
+In China, it is known as the “Spring Festival” and marks the end of the winter season.

 Notable diverse holidays in 2021